jacoblapworth/akahu-sdk-swift/src/react/components/dropdown/dropdown.nested.md

 There are a few things to consider when replicating this example, below are the key points:

 - **State handling** between two different components such as a `Datepicker` and `Picklist`.
-Each needs wrapping in the a `DropDownPanel` contained inside a  `NestedDropDown` instead of a `DropDown`.
+Each needs wrapping in the a `DropDownPanel` inside a  `NestedDropDown`, instead of a `DropDown`.
 Each panel provides a `panelId` so the currently active panel's ID can be passed to the nested dropdown.
 This component records in state the currently active panel.

-- **When you need a `DropDownHeader` **, such as the Datepicker panel above.
+- **When you need a `DropDownHeader`**, such as the Datepicker panel above.
 Its recommended to tell the user where they are in the workflow.
 By passing in a `onBackButtonClick` handler, a back button will appear in the header.
 This provides an easy mechanism for them to go back to the previous step.

-- **The `NestedDropdown` is optimized for wrapping Picklists**, similarly to the `DropDown` component.
-This means some behaviour will have to be either overridden or conditionally disabled through props and API calls.

 - By setting **`closeOnSelect` to `false`, it prevents the dropdown from closing after a selection.** In the above example, this is shown when you select a "Custom Date".
 It conditionally calls `DropDownToggle.closeDropDown` manually inside of the internal `onSelect` callback `selectConvenienceDate`.

 - Various keyboard behaviour inside the `DropDownPanel` is implemented depending on the NestedPicklists content.
-For example, default behaviour in like closing the dropdown when the user hits the tab key.
-Or restricting the dimensions of the dropdown so that its contents scroll, instead of dropping off the screen are desirable with a list.
+For example, default behaviour for closing the dropdown when the user hits the tab key.
+Or restricting the dimensions of the dropdown so that its contents scroll instead of dropping off the screen are desirable with a list.
 But for datepickers they aren't, so this behaviour is disabled when the datepicker panel is visible.

 - When the **datepicker panel becomes active, the datepicker should be in focus** so you can select a date with the keyboard.
 This isn't possible until the DOM node is visible, so focus has to be set manually when the panel changes.
-Like the `onFocusChange` handler we can passed to the `onPanelChange` prop above.
+Like the above example, the `onFocusChange` handler we can passed to the `onPanelChange` prop.
 It will fire after the panel has already switched.
 So the components and DOM nodes will be rendered and visible at this point.